kaorlol/dfl-cli/README.md

 ## Supported

 Twitch: Clips and VODs.\
-Youtube: Videos.
+Youtube: Videos and shorts.

 ## Soon To Be Added

-Youtube: shorts.

-Also will be adding a mp3 arg to the downloader to download the mp3 instead.
+Add a mp3 arg to the downloader to download the mp3 instead.

 ## Contributors